j19sch/j19sch.github.io/posts/2024/20241020-being-intentional-about-exploratory-testing.md

 ## Being intentional about exploratory testing

 By now you may have realized that the question is not whether you do or don't do exploratory testing.
-It's being done already, whether you explicitly label it as such or not.
+You are doing it already, whether you explicitly label it as such or not.

 The question is if you're being intentional about it.

-Intentional about the when: are people talking about exploratory testing throughout the whole process?
-During design, build, test, monitoring?
-And about the what: are people talking about what works for them during exploratory testing and what doesn't?
-About how to get better at it?
+Are you intentional about the when?
+Doing exploratory testing throughout the whole development process: designing, building, testing, and monitoring?
+And are you intentional about the what?
+What is working for you during exploratory testing and what isn't?
+How can you get even better at it?

+---

+closing thought

+In my experience teams who regularly explore what they have built, deliver significantly better quality than those that don't.

+meh:
 You have no obligation to be intentional about your exploratory testing, but that will come with a cost...
 It won't be as effective as it could be.

 ---

 How much explicit exploratory testing does your team do?
-How much of it is implicit?
-Should that change in some way?
+And how much implicitly?
+Should that change?
 And if so, what's a first small step you can take?

 ---